mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_packaging.rst

 .. note::

    By no coincidence, the :file:`setup.py` is a Python file.
-We use Python to interprete it, meaning that we can processs information using
+We use Python to interprete it, meaning that we can process information using
    Python to define the arguments for the :code:`setup()` function.

-All arguments defined above are quite self explanatory and are passed to the :code:`setup()` function available at the :code:`setuptools` module built into Python.
+All arguments defined above are quite self-explanatory and are passed to the :code:`setup()` function available at the :code:`setuptools` module built into Python.

 The probably most unusual part of it is the :code:`entry_points` dictionary.
 In the key :code:`console_scripts`, we can list up scripts in the package that can be used as console programs after the package is installed.
-Indeed, :code:`setuptools` is rich, has a catle, and can do magic.
+Indeed, :code:`setuptools` is rich, has a castle, and can do magic.

 Installing :file:`wheel`
 ------------------------